 Talk to a Healthcare Provider on Klarity in Just 48 Hours

 When navigating job loss, it can feel like you’re in an uphill battle with yourself and the job market.
-You deserve some relief from the heaviness of living with symptoms of depression.
+You deserve relief from depression symptoms while you search for a new job.

-At Klarity, we work hard to provide accessible depression treatment so that you don’t have to wait forever for an appointment and endure inconvenient commutes.
-The licensed mental health providers on our platform will conduct a thorough evaluation to determine the best treatment plan for you.
-Initial visit is $149, and the follow-up visit/monthly refill only starts from $25, with no insurance required.
+At Klarity, we work hard to provide access to convenient depression treatment so that you don’t have to wait forever for an appointment and endure inconvenient commutes.
+The licensed mental health providers on our platform can help you find relief from your job loss depression right from the comfort of your home.

 Craig Sawchuk.
 “Depression (major depressive disorder)” Mayo Clinic